onc-healthit/inferno-community/README.md

 4. Run the command `docker-compose up` to start the server.
 This will automatically build the Docker image and launch both the ruby server (using unicorn) and an NGINX web server.
 5. Navigate to http://localhost:8080 to find the running application.

-If the docker image gets out of sync with the underlying system, such as when new dependencies are added to the application, you need to run `docker-compose up -- build` to rebuild the containers.
+If the docker image gets out of sync with the underlying system, such as when new dependencies are added to the application, you need to run `docker-compose up --build` to rebuild the containers.

 ### Native Installation